Essential Oils

 The recommended general rule is to add ten drops of essential oil for every ½ oz. of carrier oil.
 However, remember that certain essential oils pair better with specific carrier oils.

-Once you've made your mixture, this can now be used as a serum to be dabbed and rubbed into the skin.
+Once you've made your mixture, this can be used as a serum to be dabbed and rubbed into the skin.
 You can also get a roll-on bottle to make it easier to apply.

-It would be best if you used your serum twice daily for the best results.
+Use your serum twice daily for the best results.

 Best Carrier Oils for Skin Care